kaidez/kaidez.com/_posts/2011-02-16-nyc-social-media-week-event-recap-cross-mobile-promotion.md

 One of the panels during the Lucky Magazine presentation
 <h2 id="otherStats">Some Other Smartphone Stats</h2>

-While the panel didn’t spend a lot of time talking about smartphones, they did bring them up.
+While the panel didn't spend a lot of time talking about smartphones, they did bring them up.
 Again, they came armed with real-world stats and, again, they brought us all down to Earth:

 Android is gaining on the iPhone: this fact has appeared multiple times in the press but was reiterated by the panel.
 Blackberry is slipping against everything else: newer models such as the Torch and the Storm may pick up speed.
 But according to Farrah Bostic of Digitas, Blackberry use is steadily shrinking, at least among consumers on the receiving end of mobile promotions.